okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-sign-in-pwd-phone/java/integrationsteps.md

 ## Integration steps

-### Step 1: User launches sign-in page
+### Step 1: User initiates sign in

-Build a sign-in page for your app that captures both the username and password.
+Build a sign-in form for your app that captures both the username and password.

 <div class="common-image-format">